AuricViolet/AuricViolet.github.io/index.md

 Would you look at that?
 It's already starting to snow.

-[We had better be on our way.]
+Come, [we had better be on our way].

-[We had better be on our way]: https://auricviolet.github.io/docs/Installation.html
+[we had better be on our way]: https://auricviolet.github.io/docs/Installation.html